Ankit-Jaiswal/ParTEX/README.md

 # ParTEX
-A parser in Scala for LATEX documents (mathematics).
+A parser in Scala for LaTeX documents (mathematics).